torukura/Stormworks-simulator/README.md

 Added cooling advice.
 Please use it only as a guideline.
 Added a stall indicator due to insufficient torque at extremely low RPMs.
 Changed the specification where entering a huge number in the custom weight field would result in the speed calculation being 0.

+June 29th Update Notes: The engine temperature readings were too inaccurate, so they have been corrected to be more accurate overall.
+Also, the files have been split into three separate files for easier modification.